RommelTJ/ml_learning/deep_learning_for_coders/lesson3/01_Lesson3.md

    * Make a list of all the sevens and threes and turn them into tensors.
    * show_image can display a tensor as an image
    * We can stack all the threes and sevens to gauge the pixel intensity using torch.stack.
-   * Rank is the number of dimensions in a tensor (i.e. its length).
-   * Shape is the size of each dimension of a tensor.
    * You have to convert the intensities in the tensors to be positive so we can calculate distance.
    * You could use absolute value (mean absolute difference or L1 norm), or
    * the mean of the square of differences and then take the square root (root mean squared error RMSE or L2 norm).
    * When we try them both, they both correctly determine that the image is a 3.

+Rank: The number of dimensions in a tensor (i.e. its length).
+Shape: The size of each dimension of a tensor.

 ## Working with arrays and tensors